eBAT Compassionate Care

 - Have an adequate supply of red blood cells (≥ 22% packed cell volume)

-- Have no concurrent kidney, liver or heart disease, or problems with blood clotting
+- Have no severe comorbidities such as advanced kidney, liver or heart disease, or problems with blood clotting

 - Not taking cyclophosphamide

 (Note – diagnostics performed elsewhere may be acceptable upon review.
-An abdominal ultrasound is required to be performed by a board-certified radiologist.
+The abdominal ultrasound (required for staging) is required to be performed by a board-certified Radiologist.
 Thoracic radiographs will need to be reviewed by a board-certified radiologist.)

 Owners must agree to the procedures required for their dog.
 Dogs must be screened at the University of Minnesota Veterinary Medical Center (VMC) prior to enrollment.
 The final decision to treat a dog will be at the discretion of the clinician after the screening appointment.
 Treatment with eBAT consists of 3 days, every other day, for a week (up to 8 days).
 Recheck and restaging appointments occur on Day 8, 21, 42, 63, 84, 105, 152, 180 and every 2-3 months thereafter.
 Rechecks and chemotherapy may be performed at the VMC or at the owner's veterinarian or oncology specialist.